 The Dubai Immigration Department used to have a reputation for being fair in every situation.
 Sadly, in these Covid-19 times, it does not seem to be the case.
 In this blog, I am going to put before you a case of a young man who went to Dubai with many dreams.
-Covid-19 destroyed his job and his dreams.
+Covid-19 destroyed his job and his dreams and on top of that, he had a Dubai Immigration Penalty to pay!
 This is a true story.
 To protect his identity, I am going to call him Mr. X.

 Covid-19 affects jobs in Dubai

 During the closing days of March 2020, the Coronavirus was ramping up around the world.
 The numbers were rapidly rising.
 Mr. X who had taken up a teaching position in Dubai only in August 2019 after giving up a decent job in his own country, was asked to take an immediate salary cut of 50%.

 He had to continue teaching online (this is perfectly understandable); but in these Covid times, he also had to go to homes of students to teach as well.
 With the huge cut in salary, he could not afford additional transportation costs to go to the homes of students.
 The only option he had left, was to resign from his position.
 It may be noted that the educational institution he was working for, completely closed down after a few weeks.
 He would have been jobless anyway.

 His local sponsor in Dubai cancelled his Residence visa straight away: ostensibly, to save on their own Medical Insurance costs.

 You will know that you cannot work in the United Arab Emirates without a company or organisation sponsoring you.
 The local sponsor left him without any coverage during the pandemic.
 Talk about care and consideration.